doombubbles/bg3-mods/Wiki/Death-Knight.md

 #### Rune Spells Known: 8

-- Choose 1 additional Rune Spell from the [[Death-Knight-Spells | Death Knight Spell List]].
+- Choose 1 additional Rune Spell from the [[Death Knight Spell List | Death-Knight-Spells]].
-- Optionally, choose 1 known Rune Spell and replace it with another in the [[Death-Knight-Spells | Death Knight Spell List]].
+- Optionally, choose 1 known Rune Spell and replace it with another in the [[Death Knight Spell List | Death-Knight-Spells]].

 ### Level 9

 #### Rune Spells Known: 9

-- Choose 1 additional Rune Spell from the [[Death-Knight-Spells | Death Knight Spell List]].
+- Choose 1 additional Rune Spell from the [[Death Knight Spell List | Death-Knight-Spells]].
-- Optionally, choose 1 known Rune Spell and replace it with another in the [[Death-Knight-Spells | Death Knight Spell List]].
+- Optionally, choose 1 known Rune Spell and replace it with another in the [[Death Knight Spell List | Death-Knight-Spells]].

 #### Subclass feature